 It was definitely worth it over 8 years ago

 Skype is a bit expensive.
 Another way I've been using is Global Call.
 I downloaded this app from Google Store, I got 30 minutes to call for free already and I've been using it ever since to call not only to the US but other countries as well.
 The rate is 6 times cheaper than Skype while the quality is comparable.
-Check it out! :) http://uglobalcall.com/ almost 5 years ago
+Check it out! :) http://uglobalcall.com/ about 5 years ago